 If you're expecting a refund from the IRS, our program lets you split the deposit into multiple accounts when you opt for the direct deposit method.

-Just remember, to receive your federal refund via direct deposit, your name must be linked to the bank account(s) you provide.
+Please note that to receive your federal refund via direct deposit, your name must be linked to the bank account(s) you provide.

 - Complete Your Return: Once you're done with your tax return, navigate to the E-File section from the left menu.